DissonanceTK/SendspinZero/README.md

 # Minimalistic Sendspin Media Player for Home Assistant

-NOTE: This is a DIY project, those that prefer Off-the-shelf you can buy and use right away as sendspin devices there is a project for that here: https://github.com/RealDeco/sendspin-guition
+NOTE: This is a DIY project, those that prefer Off-the-shelf devicea you can buy and use right away as sendspin players there is a project for that here: https://github.com/RealDeco/sendspin-guition

 <img width="1500" height="603" alt="Screenshot" src="https://github.com/user-attachments/assets/cf58463a-1112-4aff-8982-a297d2f72e1a" />